What it means to issue an IIC

 Register a device with or without an IIC

-When you apply to register a transmitter, you must certify that it complies with 1 of the methods listed above.
+When you apply to register a transmitter, you must certify that it complies with one of the methods listed above.

 You will need to do this even if you apply to register a device without an IIC.